How to Disinfect Your Home or Office to Prevent Infection

 If you operate a business that is exposed to potentially dangerous infections or that works with vulnerable populations, you may need to hire professionals to clean and disinfect your space periodically.
 For example, if you operate an elder care facility or clinic, you will need to hire professionals for MRSA disinfection and for cleaning to reduce the risk of other contagious infections or diseases.
 These infections can spread so easily that it is important you get effective cleaning.

 But you may need professional help in your home, as well.
 For example, you might not realize that some bed bugs are now carrying a drug-resistant strain of MRSA.
 So, if you have bed bugs in your home, you have more to worry about than getting rid of the pests, and you need more than the typical, over-the-counter removal methods.

 Develop a Consistent Cleaning Schedule

 You can keep your environment free of germs — or as free of germs as it can be without you spending all your time worrying about it — by simply developing a consistent cleaning schedule.
 That can include sweeping and mopping the floors once a week (more often if you have a business space open to clients), dusting shelves and blinds once a week (dust mites and other contaminants are lurking), and vacuuming your carpets every day (countless germs are hidden in those fibers).
-Your cleaning routine should also include regularly wiping down all surfaces with an appropriate disinfectant or with bleach — preferably every day.
+Your cleaning routine should also include regularly wiping down all surfaces with an eco friendly multi surface cleaner, or with bleach — preferably every day.
 That should include all doorknobs, sink faucets, water fountains, countertops, and anywhere else that hands touch.
 Wash your sheets once a week, and send your children’s toys through the wash with them.
 Wipe down any plastic toys with disinfectant or bleach.